zdelrosario/data-science-curriculum/paper.md

 **Exercises** are designed to be small (1/2 to an hour long) hands-on introductions to particular topics; for instance, exercise `e-data01-isolate` introduces the concept of isolating rows and columns of a dataset.
-While many point to an external reading, the primary use of exercises is to provide hands-on practice for students on new concepts; for instance `e-data01-isolate` has students work with a dataset of flights to select columns matching the pattern `"_time"` and rows matching the destination `"LAX"`.
+While many point to an external reading, exercises mainly provide hands-on practice for students on new concepts; for instance `e-data01-isolate` has students work with a dataset of flights to select columns matching the pattern `"_time"` and rows matching the destination `"LAX"`.
 The exercise source files are available in the project repository, and are intended to be provided to students *with solutions*.
 Many of these exercises contain unit tests, which allow students to check the correctness of their work immediately.

-**Challenges** are designed to be substantial (~3 hours long) hands-on elaborations of concepts learned in the exercises.
-Each challenge has students explore and answer questions about a dataset, with increasing complexity.
-For instance `c01-titanic` has students study the built-in Titanic dataset, while `c06-covid19` has students pull and join data from the New York Times and US Census Bureau.
-Only the challenge *assignment* files are available in the repository (to discourage cheating)---instructors may contact the author to obtain the solution files.
+**Challenges** are designed to be substantial (~3 hours or longer) hands-on elaborations of concepts learned in the exercises.
+Each challenge has students explore and answer questions about a dataset, with subsequent challenges increasing in complexity.
+For instance `c01-titanic` has students study the built-in Titanic dataset, while `c06-covid19` has students pull and join data from the New York Times and the US Census Bureau.
+While the challenge *assignment* files are openly available in the repository, the challenge solutions are witheld to discourage cheating---instructors may contact the author to obtain the challenge solution files.

 I have used the curriculum exercises in place of lectures in a flipped-classroom model [@bishop2013flipped].
 Students complete exercises outside class, so their